abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 {: .itemlist}
 - Narrating what another player’s character does.
+- If there is a primary npc antagonist, narrating a reaction from them.
-- Narrating the end of the challenge.
+- - Narrating the end of the challenge.
 Just narrate something which brings the group closer to the goal.
-- If there is a primary npc antagonist, narrating a reaction from them.
+If you know this is the final success, then save your coop-de-gras for Step 5.

 ### Step 3: GM decides difficulty
 While you could roll before you discover the difficulty, it is often worth it to wait, so you can haggle with the game master.

-Before the skill challenge started, the dungeon master decided on a relevance level for each skill.
-These may become known to the players during the challenge, but to start with will most likely be secret.
-Some might be obvious, like the Stealth skill when sneaking into a castle to steal secret plans, or Survival when tracking a pack of wolves through the woods.

 Relevant skills are one level easier, and non-relevant skills are one level harder.